Fabrice-64/OC_Project_5/README.md

 **Notice: a dedicated script, embedded in the application, guides the user along the creation of a local DB in order to be able to use it.
-However, the prerequisite remains that he has installed mySQL.**
+However, the prerequisite remains that mySQL is installed under the "root" folder.**

 ## Detailed information on this project
 Detailed documentation can be found in a Wiki, set up in order to help the readers